Miguel Vargas Player Props: Dodgers vs. Cubs

 Miguel Vargas At The Plate

-- Vargas leads Los Angeles in OBP (.447) this season, fueled by seven hits.

-- Among the qualified batters in MLB action, his batting average ranks 152nd, his on-base percentage ranks 14th, and he is 146th in the league in slugging.
+- Vargas is batting .191 with two doubles, a triple and 14 walks.

-- In six of 13 games this season, Vargas has had at least one hit, including one game with multiple hits.
+- In eight of 17 games this season, Vargas has picked up at least one hit, including one game with multiple hits.

-- He has not gone deep in his 13 games this year.
+- He has not gone deep in his 17 games this season.

 - Vargas has driven in a run in two games this season, with multiple runs batted in once.